gurpartb/node/README.md

 "Abstract (Base) Class": "A type of constructor you never work directly with, but inherit from.
 We create new custom objects which inherit from the abstract base class.",

 "Pipe": "Connecting two streams by writing to one stream what is being read from another.
-In Node you pipe from a Readable stream to a writeable stream."
+In Node you pipe from a Readable stream to a writeable stream.",

+"Method Chaining": "A method returns an object so we can keep calling more methods.
+Sometimes if returns the parent object (called 'cascading') an sometimes some other object.",

 }